DNA64/DOSBoxES/README.md

 To install simply download the Project Eris `.mod` package found under the releases tab of the project page and copy the file to the `/media/project_eris/mods` folder on the root of your USB drive.

-Place your extracted DOS game folders in `/media/roms/pc` ensuring the main executable used to launch the game is the only one in the folder with a lowercase file extension (.exe .com .bat).
+Place your extracted DOS game folders in `/media/roms/dosboxes` ensuring the main executable used to launch the game is the only one in the folder with a lowercase file extension (.exe .com .bat).
 This will keep you menu nice and clean as shown in the demo above.

 Example: `/media/roms/pc/KEEN/KEEN.exe`

 ## F.A.Q.:

-**Q:** How do I exit a game back to Emulation Station (ES)?
+**Q:** How do I exit a game back to Emulationstation (ES)?

 **A:** You can try pressing one of the key combinations below to return to ES.
 The process is different for most games, for now you will need to lookup that information in the games manual.
 Some games do not have any method of exiting them, because in the old days, there was nothing to exit to.
 For these and other games you can't find the exit information for, you can use `Alt`+`Ctrl`+`Del` to Escape back to the Project Eris Boot Menu, this can be a slow process!